COVID-Secure Events Safety Policy

 For our clients that still wish to meet businesses, bond with colleagues and raise money for charity in a socially distant and safe environment we have outlined a series of protocols and guidelines we have implemented at our events to provide a COVID-Secure Events environment for attendees.

 You may be concerned about how Coronavirus will affect your upcoming event with us and our approach to managing this outbreak is explained in detail on our website.
-As per official advice we postponed our events since March and do not plan further events with a maximum of 50 people until October providing the cities we operate in are safe to visit.

 Our priority is to ensure the safety and wellbeing of our clients at our events.
 Given the recent concerns alongside our normal medical support team, which is standard at our events, and purely as a sensible precaution we have taken a series of measures outlined below.
 In addition to the below we will follow the policies set out by our venue partners at the time, which will be set in accordance with the latest Government Guidance.
 All attendees will be informed of these updated policies prior to the event or on arrival.